ktorio/ktor-documentation/topics/request.md

 ## Set request body {id="body"}
 To set the body of a request, you need to specify the [body](https://api.ktor.io/%ktor_version%/io.ktor.client.request/-http-request-builder/body.html) property exposed by `HttpRequestBuilder`.
 This property accepts different types of payload, including plain text, arbitrary class instances, form data, byte arrays, and so on.
-Note that you also need to specify a content type for a request using the [contentType](https://api.ktor.io/%ktor_version%/io.ktor.http/content-type.html) function.
 Below we'll take a look at several examples.

 ### Text {id="text"}
 Sending plain text as body can be implemented as follows: